RootCluster/Docs-Guides/docs/intro.md

 # How to upgrade
 # You need to manually select the upgraded dependency package, press the space bar to select, a key to switch all, i key to reverse selection.
 yarn upgrade-interactive --latest

+# if use npm, npm install npm-check package
+npm install -g npm-check
+# check npm, a key to switch all, i key to reverse selection
+npm-check -u
 ```

 ## Config adjustment